Ebazhanov/linkedin-skill-assessments-quizzes/mysql/mysql-quiz.md

 </car>
 ```

 #### Q59.
 You are loading data into a table.
-Which command can you use to make sure that all data is inserted and duplicated rows are discarded?
+Which command can you use to make sure that all data is inserted and duplicates rows are discarded?

 - [x] `INSERT IGNORE`
 - [ ] `INSERT UNIQUE`